ArnavM3434/RLHF/README.md

 - **Architecture:** Added a reward head to the SFT model
 - **Observations:**
   - Training was unstable — validation accuracy fluctuated significantly
-  - Likely due to data distribution mismatch (multi-turn human–assistant examples)
+  - Likely due to data distribution mismatch (multi-turn human–assistant examples as opposed to single turn SFT was trained on)
+  - See results in notebook

 ---